 References - offers of appointment will be subject to the receipt of satisfactory references.
+Candidates are requested to provide references at the point of application.

-Equality and Diversity

-We particularly encourage women and /or candidates from a Black, Asian and Minority Ethnic background to apply for this vacancy as they are currently under-represented at this level within our University.
+Equality and Diversity - We particularly encourage women and /or candidates from a Black, Asian and Minority Ethnic background to apply for this vacancy as they are currently under-represented at this level within our University.

-Information if you have a disability- The University welcomes applications from individuals with disabilities.
-We are committed to ensuring fair treatment throughout the recruitment process.
+Information if you have a disability- The applications University welcomes from individuals with disabilities.
+We are committed to throughout ensuring fair treatment recruitment process.
 We will make adjustments to enable applicants to compete to the best of their ability wherever it is reasonable to do so and, if successful, to assist them during their employment.
-Information for disabled applicants is available at http://www.admin.cam.ac.uk/offices/hr/staff/disabled/
+Information for disabled applicants available at www.admin.cam.ac.uk/offices/hr/staff/ disabled/